yaboiewan/sprites/README.md

     * At least *three* of your sprites should be animated.
 2. The size of your sprites should not exceed 64 x 64 pixels per frame.
 They can be smaller.
 They do not have to be square.
 3. Each sprite should be saved in four different ways.
-Create a folder for all files and upload to GitHub.
     * Source document (.psd or .piskel)
     * Static or animated GIF (.gif)
     * A single page "sprite sheet" with all frames of the image in a grid (.png)